jimbobbennett/HappySadAngryWorkshop/steps/CreateAFaceResource.md

 ## Next step

 In this step you created a Face API resource that can be used to analyse the camera images.
-In the [next step](./CreateTheWebPage.md), you will create the web page for the game that shows the emotion you are trying to show, and captures images from the camera.
+In the [next step](./CheckTheEmotion.md), you will build out the game to capture frames from the camera and look for emotions.